-Imagine this scenario: Your customer who wants to migrate to Office365, but without compliant devices.
-You still want to protect their data.
+Imagine this scenario: Your customer wants to migrate to Microsoft 365 but for now, without compliant devices.
+Somehow, you still want to protect their data.

-When you implement this policy without your devices being compliant, there is a possibility users are denied access.
+When you implement this policy without your devices being compliant, there is some possibility users are denied access.
 When users blame you for having no access, go check out the Azure sign-in logs because they’re probably right!

 I guess we have to live with it for now… There are 5 possible solutions to make the user happy again.
 Let me explain them to you!